Hayes & Harlington railway station: History

 The film Trains at Hayes Station, showing trains passing through the station with stereophonic sound, was filmed from the roof of the defunct Aeolian pianola factory just north of the station.
-The factory had been purchased by HMV when the pianola company had collapsed owing to fraud and technological obsolescence.
+The factory had been purchased by the Gramophone Company when the pianola company had collapsed owing to fraud and technological obsolescence.
 The film is almost the first demonstration of stereophonic sound to accompany moving pictures, an invention of Alan Blumlein.

+The booking office was replaced in 1961 with a building to a modern design erected on a concrete raft over the line.

 Description

 The station has five platforms, four being through platforms and one being a terminus bay platform.
 Platforms 1 and 2 are only used during certain engineering works and during disruption on the relief lines; 3 and 4 are for services (which are stopping services) to and from London, Heathrow Airport, Reading and Oxfordshire; platform 5 is a bay terminus platform, which was used for half-hourly shuttle services to Paddington.
 Platform 5 is capable of holding an eight-car train; platforms 2, 3 and 4 can hold nine-car trains and platform 1 can hold five-car trains.
 Platforms 3 and 4 have been extended as part of Crossrail improvement works.
 All platforms are connected with a footbridge to the new station building as part of the new Crossrail station improvements, which include step-free access to all platforms, step-free access to Station Road and Station Approach/High Point Village.
 All lines at Hayes & Harlington are electrified.